January 20, 2023

 Seattle Japanese Garden

-This beautiful 3.5-acre gem is located on the south end of Washington Park Arboretum.
+This beautiful and historic 3.5-acre gem is located on the south end of Washington Park Arboretum.
 Spring brings a burst of color in the form of cherry blossoms, azaleas, and rhododendrons in a lovingly manicured garden.
 The winding paths and bridges are serene and restful.
 There is a small admission charge.
-The garden will re-open for the season on March 6, 2021.
+The garden closes for maintenance each December and re-opens in March.

 Dunn Gardens is a historic treasure located in northwest Seattle since 1915.
 It is the only residential garden designed by the esteemed Olmstead Brothers that is open to the public in Washington State.
 In springtime, the large rhododendrons and woodland shrubs are especially lovely.
-Currently, Dunn Gardens is open for one-hour private tours for a small fee.
+Dunn Gardens is open for self-guided or docent-led tours for a small fee (reservations required).
+Closed Sundays.

 Carl S. English Jr. Botanical Garden